 In this case, the good thing is liver.
 Liver is excellent for dogs.
 However, if a dog gets too much liver, she or he can run the danger of Vitamin A overload.
 So, don’t give your dog a whole cake.
 This brings us back to “this is for *training treats*, not *meals*”.
 Here is a nice article that explains the benefits of liver.
 (Note: This “Irresistible Puppy Cake” has approximately 8 oz of liver in it.)

 The simplest version is this: When your dog does something you like, pinch off a pea-sized bit of Puppy Cake and give it to her or him.
 If you get in the habit of doing that, you will start down the right path.

 I believe the most important thing to ask about when looking for a trainer is training methods.
 Many trainers take an aggressive, punitive approach to training.
 I do not.
 I am a modern, science-based dog trainer.
 My methods are force free and pain free.
 I do not use intimidation, fear, pain, or violence to motivate a dog.
 There simply isn’t any need to.
 If you want to know more about why I do what I do, I’ve written about it here.
 For more about how to find a science-based, force-free trainer, here is an article I wrote to help you out.

-Just fill in the form below and I’ll get back to you.
+Just fill in the form and I’ll get back to you as soon as possible.